Depressive symptoms and myeloproliferative neoplasms: Understanding the confounding factor in a complex condition

 Digital Object Identifier (DOI)

 Padrnos, Leslie; Scherber, Robyn; Geyer, Holly; Langlais, Blake T.; Dueck, Amylou C.; Kosiorek, Heidi E.; Senyak, Zhenya; Clark, Matthew; Boxer, Michael; Cotter, Mary; Harrison, Claire; Stonnington, Cynthia; Geda, Yonas; and Mesa, Ruben, "Depressive symptoms and myeloproliferative neoplasms: Understanding the confounding factor in a complex condition" (2020).
-Neurology Articles.
+Neurology.
 330.